Kaiwhakahaere Toa Kawhe/Wharekai

 Cafe/restaurant managers are in charge of running cafes, restaurants and fast food outlets.
 They may also run catering businesses.

-Pay for cafe/restaurant mangers varies depending on experience, responsibility, and the size of the eatery they work for.
-According to industry sources:
+Pay for cafe/restaurant managers varies depending on experience, responsibilities and where they work.

 What you will do